 The region from which RECs are sourced is particularly important because often there are regional differences in renewable energy resource quality (e.g., wind speed) and electricity prices that determine the cost-effectiveness of the renewable generation.
 In addition, the supply and demand of RECs often varies regionally.

-Note: Plotted values are the last trade (if available) or the mid-point of bid and offer prices for the current or nearest compliance year for various state compliance RECs.
+(2016).
+Plotted values are the last trade (if available) or the mid-point of Bid and Offer prices, for the current or nearest future compliance year traded in each month.

 Solar RECs (SRECs) typically transact at higher prices than RECs from other resource types in both compliance and voluntary markets.
 This is true for a number of reasons: